LunaDragon666/monika-lie-css-frameworks-ma1/README.md

 I used the container to create equal spacing for both the footer and the navigation bar.
 I have deliberately excluded the footer from the "wrapper" to make it remain at the bottom of the page.
 ...
 #### Reflection note
-The most challenging aspect I found within this task was to
+The most challenging aspect I found within this task was to find and make as "logical" Bootstrap and SASS classes as possible, in addition to BEM-classes.